What is food poisoning?

 Food poisoning (also known as food-borne illness) occurs when you eat or drink something that contains harmful germs (bacteria, viruses, or parasites).
-Sometimes bacteria produce a toxin in food.
+Bacteria produce a toxin in food.
 It’s this toxin that causes the problem.

 Symptoms of food poisoning can begin hours or days after consuming contaminated food or drink.
 The timing depends in part on the cause of the food poisoning.
 It can also depend on the amount of food or drink you consumed.
 Symptoms may include: